PetoiCamp/OpenCat/pyUI/README.md

 -> SkillComposer.py

+translate.py provides the multi-language support for the UI.
+You may help to translate the UI into your language.

 You need to use the inluded USB adapter or the Bluetooth dongle to connect to a Petoi robot before running the app.

 ## Pre-compiled binaries